-It's not just where Sasaab is located but how it's situated that makes it a popular place to stay in Samburu.
+It's not just where Sasaab is located but how it's situated that makes it a wonderful place to stay in Samburu.
 Because it's in a conservancy rather than a game reserve, you can explore the surroundings without a vehicle; and because it spreads across a hillside high above the Ewaso Nyiro river, there are spectacular views from every vantage.
-You can go on a morning bird walk, take an afternoon hike over kopjes (hills) to a spectacular sundowner, or ride a camel through
+You can go on a morning bird walk, take an afternoon hike over kopjes (hills) to a spectacular sundowner, or ride a camel

-Samburu National Reserve Laikipia Plateau, Kenya
+Samburu Game Reserve, Laikipia Plateau, Kenya